 Ceremonial Grade: The highest quality matcha, used in traditional Japanese tea ceremonies and Buddhist temples

 Premium Grade: A high quality matcha that offers a full range of nutrients and fresh, subtle flavor

-Culinary Grade: Quality matcha, suitable for cooking
+Culinary Grade: Quality matcha, suitable for cooking and baking

 Usucha: thin, lighter and slightly bitter tea

 Koicha: thick, milder and sweeter tea